viur-framework/viur-docs/source/training_tasks.rst

    Time-based tasks can be a bound or unbound Function.
 If a function is bound (defined in a class) it will be called once for each module derived from this class.
 If there is no instance of its class, it won't be called.
-If its unbound (defined at module-level) it will be called, regardless if any Class in its module is used or not.
+If its unbound (defined at module-level) it will be called, regardless if any Class in its module is used or not (but the module itself needs to be imported).

 ..
 Warning::
     There's currently only a main loop which calls all function scheduled for execution.
 It has a time-limit of 10 minutes.